-Since its establishment in 1973, the Company has continued its business with a pioneering spirit, and based on our Purpose of "Fueling perpetual growth; investing in bold visions" announced in February 2023 and our Values which were updated in the fiscal year ended March 2024, we are continuing our efforts to foster a culture that will instill our enduring strengths.
+Since its establishment in 1973, the Company has continued its business with a pioneering spirit, and based on our Purpose of "Fueling perpetual growth; investing in bold visions" and our Values, we are continuing our efforts to foster a culture that will instill our enduring strengths.
 In addition to hiring new graduates, we have been actively recruiting mid-career professionals in recent years, and employees from diverse backgrounds have been harmonized, while demonstrating their individual strengths.
 By recognizing and sharing the strengths and culture of the Company again, we are working to create further synergy.
 Through various workshops and activities utilizing the Company's alumni network, we promote various initiatives so that each and every employee can achieve high performance by being exposed to and reaffirming the values and strengths that have been cultivated over our 50 years of history.